-I am a Lecturer (Assistant Professor) in Comparative Politics and Political Psychology at the University of Leeds and a founder and co-convenor for the Political Studies Association’s Political Psychology Specialist Group (PPSG-UK).
-Previous to this position, I was a post-doctoral researcher at the University of Vienna (2012-2013) and a Lecturer in Electoral Politics at the University of Exeter (2010-2011).
+I am a Lecturer (Assistant Professor) in Comparative Politics and Political Psychology at the University of Leeds and a founder for the Political Studies Association’s Political Psychology Specialist Group (PPSG-UK).
+Previous to my position at Leeds, I was a post-doctoral researcher at the University of Vienna (2012-2013) and a Lecturer in Electoral Politics at the University of Exeter (2010-2011).
 I received my Ph.D. in Political Science from Michigan State University in 2009, specializing in Comparative Politics and Democratic Theory.
 My dissertation examined the psychological and social-psychological causes of ideological identification in a cross-national perspective.
 I also possess an M.A. in political science (2006), a B.A. in Psychology (2001), and a B.A. in Criminal Justice (1999).

 View My Published Work